 Provincial Nominee Program for Nigerian Applicants: Which PNPs Are Worth Pursuing

-For a Nigerian applicant with a CRS score in the 430–490 range — solid, but below the recent Federal Skilled Worker draw cutoffs — a Provincial Nominee Program nomination is the most reliable path to an ITA.
-A PNP nomination through the Express Entry-linked streams adds 600 CRS points, guaranteeing an invitation in the next draw.
+For a Nigerian applicant with a CRS score in the 430–490 range — solid, but below some Federal Skilled Worker draw cutoffs — a Provincial Nominee Program nomination can be a strong route to an ITA.
+A nomination through an Express Entry-linked stream adds 600 CRS points, but it does not guarantee an invitation or a place in the next draw.
 Understanding which provinces are accessible to Nigerian professionals applying from outside Canada is the practical question.

 How PNPs Connect to Express Entry